vipulrai91/vipulrai91.github.io/_posts/2020-05-28-face-detection-for-images-using-opencv-part-1.md

 comments: true
 ---

-# This is part one of this series where we will finally build a face mask detector at the end of the series.
+# This is part one of this series.

+## By the end of the series we will build a face mask detector.

-## For this tutorial we are going to use OpenCV and prebuilt model shipped with it.
+### For this tutorial we are going to use OpenCV and prebuilt model shipped with it.

 Face Detection is subset of object detection.
-It is not similar to object classification.
+It is not similar to object clssification.

 The major difference as mentioned here at [stackoverflow.com](https://stackoverflow.com/questions/31750076/what-is-the-difference-between-object-detection-and-object-classification) answer.